-Want Japanese chicken cutlets without deep-frying?
-Try my crispy and juicy Baked Chicken Katsu with savory tonkatsu sauce.
-Simply coat tender chicken breast in golden toasted panko and bake in the oven to get a lighter and healthier stand-in for the fried version.
-So simple and easy, you‘ll want to make this tonight!
+Want delicious Japanese breaded chicken cutlets without deep-frying?
+Try my crispy and juicy Baked Chicken Katsu recipe with savory tonkatsu sauce.
+This lighter and healthier oven-baked method is so simple and easy, you‘ll want to make it tonight!

 Both Chicken Katsu and Tonkatsu are popular Japanese recipes but if you avoid fried foods or don’t deep fry at home, today’s Baked Chicken Katsu (揚げないチキンカツ) is a total game changer.